adam-dej/sysadmin-script-collection/README.md

 A collection of scripts that simplify maintainance of our servers:

-## Styleguide
+## Style guide

 ### Shell scripts

 Primary target for these scripts is a system running FreeBSD.
-We adhere to Google [Style Guide](https://google.github.io/styleguide/shell.xml) with these exceptions:
+We adhere to [Google Style Guide](https://google.github.io/styleguide/shell.xml) with the following exceptions:
   - We don't use `bash` for our scripts.
 Our goal is that those scripts will run on any POSIX compatible shell (notably `sh`), which `bash` is not.
-  - Local variables therefore cannot use keyword `local`.
+  - Local variables therefore cannot use keyword `local` (although readonly variables should use `readonly`).
   - Indentation should be one tab `\t` (consistency with heredoc, compatibility with Makefile…).
   - Maximum line length should be 100 characters, but is not enforced.

-It is also recommended to check those scripts with [shellcheck](http://www.shellcheck.net/).
+It is also recommended to check the scripts with [ShellCheck](http://www.shellcheck.net/).

 ### Python scripts